Voting by CAs – 23 votes total including abstentions

 The ballot passes.

-Section 220.127.116.11 of the Baseline Requirements currently requires CAs to revoke a Subscriber certificate within 24 hours of identifying any of 15 issues affecting the certificate.
+Purpose of Ballot: Section 184.108.40.206 of the Baseline Requirements currently requires CAs to revoke a Subscriber certificate within 24 hours of identifying any of 15 issues affecting the certificate.
 In cases where there is not an immediate threat of misuse of the certificate, this requirement can cause undue harm to a Subscriber that isn’t capable of replacing the certificate prior to revocation.
 This ballot makes a number of improvements to the revocation rules imposed by the Baseline Requirements:

 - Primarily, it creates a tiered timeline for revocations.
 The most critical “reasons” still require revocation within 24 hours, but for many others 24 hours becomes a SHOULD and the CA has 5 days before they MUST revoke.